OutWooods/work-better/features.md

 ## In progress

+[ ] Can pause time.

 ## Planned

+- Stop logs incomplete activities.

-- Design
+- Make focus optional.

-- Can adjust time
+- Can adjust time.

-- Can pause time

-- Make the advice/comments hideable (maybe in the corner, a 'clear view' options)
+- Make the advice/comments hideable (maybe in the corner, a 'clear view' options).

-- The head tab says which task and count

-- Can hide all the comments/advice.

 - Add a nice footer

-- Make focus optional

 - Store log in localStorage.

+- Show data in localStorage on page load.

 - Show date on task if it's not today.

-- clear local storage.
+- Clear local storage.

-- Track every time during the timer you come and check the page.

 - Can clear data.

-- Add tests for the helper methods
+- Add tests for the helper methods.

-- Stop logs incomplete activities
+- Design (and add in TailWind style CSS).

 ## Mulling over

-- Can type in goal at top
+- Can type in goal at top.

-- Second, slightly louder sound if not noticed a minute later
+- Second, slightly louder sound if not noticed a minute later.

-- Better name for focus areas (dont want to use the word task - might go with jobs)
+- Better name for focus areas (dont want to use the word task - might go with jobs).

 - Have a blank style and a nice style.
 Toggle CSS sheets.

 - Can easily copy over the data for the day.

+- What to do when the user comes and pauses?

+- Can users edit the distraction count themselves?

 ## Technical work

-- Maybe porting it out to Vue (for say V2)

-- Add some backend to store values

-- Some sort of change log for features

-- Move to typescript (for V2)

 - Make a store to edit values

 ## Bugs

-- Ding isnt working
+- Ding isnt working.

+- Show the first time before the intervals.

+## V2
+- Maybe porting it out to Vue (for say V2).

+- Move to typescript (for V2).

+- Add some backend to store values.